 | || ||Cori|

 $BSCRATCH points to your projectb scratch space if you have a BSCRATCH allocation.

 $SCRATCH will always point to the best-connected scratch space available for the NERSC machine you are accessing.

-The intention of scratch space is for staging, running, and completing your calculations on NERSC systems.
-Thus these filesystems are designed to allow wide-scale file reading and writing from many compute nodes.
-The scratch filesystems are not intended for long-term file storage or archival, and thus data is not backed-up, and files not accessed for a significant time period will be automatically purged.
+The intention of scratch space is for staging, running, and completing calculations on NERSC systems.
+Thus, these filesystems are configured for best performance when usage is wide-scale file reading and writing from many compute nodes.
+The scratch filesystems are not intended for long-term file storage or archival.
+Data is not backed up, and files not accessed for a significant time period can be purged.

 $SCRATCH are described at NERSC Data Management Policy.

 Other file systems¶